oivoodoo/resume/resume.md

 ---------

-*   Software Development using the latest edge of the technologies like Ruby, NodeJS and expanding my skills in DevOps like Chef, Vagrant, Docker
+*   Software Development using the latest edge of the technologies like Ruby, NodeJS, Elixir and expanding my skills in DevOps like Chef, Ansible, Vagrant, Docker.

 Work Experience